 in the case of fees for a record that is the result of computer output other than word processing, the actual incremental cost of providing the electronic services and products together with a reasonable portion of the costs associated with formatting or interfacing the information for particular users, and the administrative costs as set forth in Subsections (2)(a) (i) and (ii).

-An hourly charge under Subsection (2)(a) may not exceed the salary of the lowest paid employee who, in the discretion of the custodian of records, has the necessary skill and training to perform the request.
+An hourly charge under Subsection (2)(a) may not exceed the salary of the GRAMA coordinator in each affected department.

 Fee Waiver for Public Benefit.
 The City may fulfill a record request without charge if it determines that: releasing the record primarily benefits the public rather than a person; the